 With the departure of Brennus and his Gauls, many Romans wanted to abandon their city and move to the nearby city of Veii, but reverence for the gods and the divine will of Roma alleviated this concern.
 The Romans obviously decided to stay, and quickly rebuilt the city.
 One major improvement was the completion of the Servian Wall, supposedly built by the Etruscan King Servius Tullus.
 As a further result of the Gallic invasion, the Romans adopted new military weaponry, abandoning the Greek Phalanx style spears in favor of the gladius and modified armor.
 Through the resulting civil strife, the legion was reorganized, placing the youngest and strongest soldiers in the front lines, as opposed to the previous formation of order according to wealth.

 The Gallic invasion left Rome weakened and also encouraged several previously subdued Italian tribes to rebel.
 The Etruscans, Volsci, Hernici, and Aequi were all among these numbers.
 One by one, over the course of the next 50 years, these tribes were defeated and brought back under Roman dominion.
 Meanwhile, the Celts would continue to harass the region until 345 BC, when they entered into a formal treaty with Rome.
 Like most others, this treaty would be short lived and the Romans and Celts would maintain an adversarial relationship for the next several centuries.
 The Celts would remain a threat in Italy until the final defeat of Hannibal in the 2nd Punic War.
-The sack of Rome would be long remembered by Romans, and would finally be avenged 3 1/2 centuries later with Caesar's conquest of Gaul.
+The sack of Rome would be long remembered by Romans, and would finally be avenged three and a half centuries later with Caesar's conquest of Gaul.